planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

 REST stands for REpresentational State Transfer.
-You can take this to mean the transfer (to and from a server) of representations of an object's state.
-GeoServer has a RESTful API to and from which you can send and receive (respectively) state representations of GeoServers resource types.
+You can take this to mean the transfer (to and from a server) of representations of an object’s state.
+Or, more simply, an interface for changing settings in GeoServer GeoServer has a RESTful API to and from which you can send and receive (respectively) state representations of GeoServers resource types.

-The capabilities of the REST API consist of the actions (verbs) we can use to make HTTP requests combined with the configurable resources in GeoServer.
+The capabilities of the REST API consist of actions (verbs) we can use to make HTTP requests combined with the configurable resources in GeoServer.

 --------------------------------------------------